Live from the Southern Command in sunny South Florida.

 And let me just read to you the last four or five lines.

-This court expects that movements and their counsel in any collateral matters, including counsel for ambassador Wilson, will demonstrate the same restraint as Mr. Libby and counsel for the parties have exercised to date.
+This court expects that movements and their counsel in any collateral matters, including counsel for Ambassador Wilson, will demonstrate the same restraint as Mr. Libby and counsel for the parties have exercised to date.

-Isn't she with crew?
+Isn't she with Crewe?

-But nevertheless, he lowered the boom and made it plain, and next time this happens, there there will be severe, severe punishment, and then uh goes on to executive director of crew, which is this uh uh this ethics wife for what I forget what Committee for Responsibility and and uh and Ethics in Washington.
+And next time this happens, there will be severe, severe punishment, and then it goes on to executive director of Crew, which is this ethics.

 Weren't they involved?

-So what were they involved in?
+What were they involved in?

 Foley?

-So um anyway, this is this is um this was good to see.
+So anyway, this was good to see.

 All right.